himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 ## Objective

-To understand how Safe Mode works and how it can be used to diagnose startup issues, software conflicts, and driver-related problems.
+To understand the purpose of Safe Mode and how it assists in troubleshooting startup-related problems.

 ## Topics Covered

-* Safe Mode Basics
+* Safe Mode
 * Startup Diagnostics
 * Driver Troubleshooting
-* Software Conflict Identification
+* Software Conflict Isolation
-* Minimal Windows Environment

-## Observations
+## What I Did

-During the practical:
+* Accessed Startup Settings through WinRE.

-* Booted Windows into Safe Mode.
+* Reviewed Safe Mode startup options.
-* Observed how Windows loads only essential drivers and services.
+* Explored how Safe Mode loads Windows with minimal drivers and services.
-* Explored troubleshooting scenarios involving software conflicts.
-* Reviewed methods for identifying problematic drivers and applications.
-* Learned how Safe Mode helps isolate issues that prevent normal startup.
+* Discussed situations where Safe Mode can be used during troubleshooting.

 ## Skills Gained

 * Safe Mode Navigation
-* Driver Troubleshooting
+* Driver Troubleshooting Concepts
-* Software Conflict Analysis
+* Software Conflict Investigation
-* Startup Issue Diagnosis

 ## Video Demonstration